sfigg/commercialization-public/test/hlk/testref/mobile-broadband-testing-prerequisites.md

     -   On getting a MBIM\_CID\_CONNECT request with an ActivationCommand of MBIMActivationCommandDeactivate.

         -   Ensure that the SessionId matches the SessionId used to start loopback mode.
-If the SessionId’s don’t match, the device should respond with MBIM\_STATUS\_CONTEXT\_NOT\_ACTIVATED.
+If the SessionId's don't match, the device should respond with MBIM\_STATUS\_CONTEXT\_NOT\_ACTIVATED.

         -   The device should respond with a MBIM\_CID\_CONNECT response using the SessionId, IPType and ContextType specified in the MBIM\_CID\_CONNECT request.
 ActivationState should be MBIMActivationStateDeactivated and VoiceCallState should be MBIMVoiceCallStateNone.